benearnthof/SparseTransformers/README.md

 So far the trimmed down basic implementation achieves 2.87 bits per byte on CIFAR-10 with a 19M parameter vanilla attention transformer after a short test run of 30k samples.
 The paper trained for 120 epochs of 48k images each so right now I'm satisfied with this very slimmed down prototype.

+Update: A 64 layer vanilla testrun with neither gradient accumulation nor dropout was able to overfit to the training set achieving loss of 0.15.
+More tuning of hyperparams and is needed as well as the points listed below.

 What still needs to be implemented:
 * Efficient sparse kernels
 * Half size kq projections